InfuseAI/primehub-site/docs/model-deployment-prepackaged-server-intro.md

   <span class="tooltiptext">Applicable to Enterprise tier only</span>
 </div>

-In this section, we will introduce how to use pre-packaged servers as model image.
-Here are the list of supported servers
+In this section, we will introduce how to use pre-packaged servers as a model image.
+Here is the list of supported servers

 - [TensorFlow2 server](model-deployment-prepackaged-server-tensorflow2)
 - [PyTorch Server](model-deployment-prepackaged-server-pytorch)
 - [SKLearn server](model-deployment-prepackaged-server-sklearn)

-We can also build our own [Custom pre-packaged server](model-deployment-prepackaged-server-custom) for best flexibility.
+We can also build our own [Custom pre-packaged server](model-deployment-prepackaged-server-custom) for the best flexibility.